Menstrual underwear odor: Louloucup tips

 Can probiotics help reduce menstrual odor?

-Yes, probiotics can help maintain a healthy vaginal flora, which can indirectly reduce odors.
-You can take them as dietary supplements or in fermented foods like yogurt or sauerkraut.
-A balanced vaginal flora is less likely to develop unpleasant odors during your period.
+Yes, probiotics can help maintain a healthy balance of vaginal flora, which can indirectly reduce odors.
+You can consume them as dietary supplements or in fermented foods like yogurt or sauerkraut.
+A balanced vaginal flora is less likely to develop unpleasant odors during menstruation.
+Remember, every body is unique!
+If you have specific questions about your menstrual hygiene, our Louloucup advisors are here to help you choose the protection that suits you perfectly.

 To learn more...

-Want to finally have stress-free periods?
+Want to finally experience calm, stress-free periods?